HP319193/prisme.ai/docs/docs/en/getstarted/index.md

 If willing to develop or simply start using NodeJS, untick all services' boxes by pressing 'a' and 'Enter' : this will start databases using Docker, and individual services with their respective `npm run dev` command.

 Whether you started using Docker or NodeJS, all persistent data will be stored inside the `data/` directory at the root of your repository.

+By default, studio will be available at http://studio.local.prisme.ai:3000